fabryyzzz/fdsdev_noGunRecoil/README.md

-# discord.gg/amEJNfn9HX - FDS Development Discord for Support

 # fdsdev_noGunRecoil - No Recoil - Remove or set Gun Recoil Multiplier [STANDALONE]

 This resource allows you to remove recoil (No Recoil) or just to set a recoil multiplier.

-fdsdevelopment.tebex.io - Join discord to have 10% discount for my tebex shop.
+discord.gg/amEJNfn9HX - For free Support
+fdsdevelopment.tebex.io